 - Meaningful daily Exercise and physical activity and how that aids to reduce inflammation

-- Other Supplements: Squid derived Omega-3 , zinc (8 mg/day for women, 11 mg/day for men), green tea (3-4 cups daily), Cat’s Claw 20-60 mg in capsule powder form daily, non-bone broth (vegan version).
-I’ll elaborate on this later too.
+- Other Supplements: Squid derived Omega-3 , zinc (8 mg/day for women, 11 mg/day for men), green tea (3-4 cups daily), Cat’s Claw 20-60 mg in capsule powder form daily, non-bone broth (vegan version), and let’s not forget Mountain Momma Organics’s InflammaCure described above.
+I’ll elaborate on this section later.

 - Proper sleep: I’ll also discuss this here later!